dutu/bisq-watcher/README.md

 ## App Configuration

-* Rename Configuration Sample File: make a copy of the `app.config.sample.mjs` file and rename it to `app.config.mjs`.
+* Rename Configuration Sample File: make a copy of the `bisq-watcher.config.sample.mjs` file and rename it to `bisq-watcher.config.mjs`.

-* Edit the `app.config.mjs` file to specify the Bisq logfile location and tailor the watcher to your specific requirements.
+* Edit the `bisq-watcher.config.mjs` file to specify the Bisq logfile location and tailor the watcher to your specific requirements.
   > This configuration file includes settings for console logging, file logging, and a Telegram bot.